canonical/sdcore-nms/tests/device_groups_tests.md

 - The following fields are not editable:
   - Name
   - Network Slice
+- If no changes are made, the Submit button remains disabled.

 ### 8. Validation Errors in Edit Modal
 - **UE IP Pool**: Not in CIDR format